MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_Enable just-in-time access on a VM.md

 As an Azure Security Engineer at a financial services company, you're responsible for securing Azure resources, including virtual machines (VMs) that host critical applications.
 The security team has identified that continuous open access to VMs increases the risk of brute-force attacks and unauthorized access.
 To mitigate this, the Chief Information Security Officer (CISO) has requested that you enable Just-in-Time (JIT) VM access on a specific Azure VM used for processing financial transactions.

+## Lab objectives

+In this lab, you will complete the following exercises:

-- Enable JIT on your VMs from the Azure portal.
+- Exercise 1: Enable JIT on your VMs from the Azure portal.

-- Request access to a VM that has JIT enabled from the Azure portal.
+- Exercise 2: Request access to a VM that has JIT enabled from the Azure portal.

 ## Exercise instructions

-### Enable JIT on your VMs from Azure virtual machines
+### Exercise 1: Enable JIT on your VMs from Azure virtual machines

 >**Note**: You can enable JIT on a VM from the Azure virtual machines pages of the Azure portal.